Amorphyx/3D_GDS2Converter/README.md

 - 3D_GDS2Converter is designed for work for a single layout and may not work properly for multiple different layouts that are not intersecting each other.
 - Some functions of the cross section tool for KLayout have not been implemented (some have no plans to be added at this time).
 - Biasing of objects may not work completely for non-rectangular (vertices not at 90 degrees) objects.
-- Fillet has not been implemented (only straight chamfers)
+- Fillet has not been implemented (only straight chamfers).
+- Some curved objects or objects that appear curved can be chamfered, but those that cannot be chamfered will appear in final layout with no chamfers.

 #### Coming Soon / Future Goals
 - FreeCAD AddOn support.